Operations Support Group: History

 With the 2006 creation of the Public Order and Riot Squad, OSG units had their title officially changed to the 'Public Order Operations Support Groups' (POOSG).
-These days, OSG refers to an individual officer, whereas POOSG refers to the units as a whole.
+These days, OSG refers to a Regional Unit, whereas POOSG refers to the units as a whole.

 Major Operations

 1995 Bondi Beach riots

 The riots began on Christmas evening.
 After sunset, Bondi Beach grew cold and the estimated 20,000 backpackers from an informal beach party left the beach and milled about blocking Queen Elizabeth Drive.
 At about 9.30 p.m. aggressive groups of male youths arrived in their cars and contested the space.
 Violence erupted with an estimated 1,000 people fighting and throwing missiles.
 Police attempted to move and disperse the crowd but the crowd turned hostile on the police, trashing police cars, obstructing traffic and throwing bottles.
 Several people were injured, as were police, and serious damage was caused to six police vehicles.
 No arrests were made due to the extreme congestion of people and the danger confronting police and bystanders.

 On New Year's Eve, "car enthusiasts"–Middle Eastern males from southwestern Sydney–came back without cars.
 Fearful bus drivers carried aggressive and abusive young males across the city to Bondi.
 By 11.30 p.m. the crowd was estimated at 15,000 and growing, peaking by 2.00 am at 20,000.
 There were bashings (groups provoking and attacking single males) and stabbings in the Park.

 Again, the crowd turned on the police and Bondi Park became a running battle with some 80 General Duties police, some Highway Patrol and two police dogs fighting the 20,000-strong crowd unaided for five hours.
 During the course of the evening, twelve people were arrested with some 20 charges being laid, mostly concerning 'affray' and 'riotous behaviour'.
 Police also arrested three people after serious assaults – one juvenile charged with 'malicious wounding' and two adults charged with 'assault with a weapon' (stabbing).
 All three were convicted and sentenced.

 The Bondi Riots were a wake-up call to the NSW community, prompting the then local member Peter Debnam (Vaucluse) to "condemn[s] the Minister for Police for his failure to address serious policing issues at Bondi" (19 Sept.
 1996).
 The few PSG and limited OSG officers were not even able to deploy to the beach front until 6 am New Year's Day, effectively after the event, due to CBD violence they were already engaged with.